Fercip123/Web-Development/README.md

-# Web-Development
-Projects and assignments for the Web Programming course, focusing on HTML5, CSS3.
+This repository contains all my practical work and projects for the Web Programming course
+##Tools Used
+- Code Editor: VS Code
+- Version Control: Git & GitHub
+- Browser: Google Chrome / Firefox